 How to Celebrate Shabbat in Miami

 There are many ways to celebrate Shabbat in Miami.
-One popular way is to attend Friday night services at a local synagogue followed by a festive meal with family and friends.
-Another option is to spend the day exploring some of Miami’s many museums or parks with loved ones.
+One of the most popular ways is to attend Friday night services at a local synagogue.
+Afterward, families and friends gather for a festive meal, typically including challah bread, wine, and traditional Jewish foods.

 What kinds of foods are eaten on Shabbat?